meditationstuff/protocol_1/narrative_writing_bib.md

 * *Gold, Jami.
 "Cause and Effect: Understanding Story Flow" https://jamigold.com/2014/10/cause-and-effect-understanding-story-flow/ [Last accessed: 2024-09-10]*
 * *Chafe, Wallace.
 Discourse, consciousness, and time: The flow and displacement of conscious experience in speaking and writing.
 University of Chicago Press, 1994.*

+* Cowley, Katherine. "#33: Use Familiar and Invisible Settings" https://www.katherinecowley.com/jawl/familiar-settings/ [Last accessed: 2024-09-24]

+* Terlunen, Milan.
+All Along…!
+The Pre-History of the Plot Twist in Nineteenth-Century Fiction.
+Columbia University, 2022.

+* Philip, Gill, et al. "Negotiating narrative: Dialogic dynamics of known, unknown and believed in Harry Potter and the Deathly Hallows."
+Language and Dialogue 3.1 (2013): 7-33.

 <!-- -->

 * Dry, Helen.
 "Syntax and Point of View in Jane Austen's" Emma"."
 Studies in Romanticism (1977): 87-99.